-Balcers scores in 3rd, Sharks hold off rallying Blues 5-4
+Couture scores two goals, Sharks hold off rallying Blues 5-4

 San Jose scored two goals in the first period off turnovers.
 The Sharks went up 1-0 at 7:24 when Kane scored with a wrist shot on an assist by Kevin Labanc, who was playing in his 300th career game.
 A turnover by Sanford began the play.

-Couture scored his team-leading eighth goal at 10:10 when he tipped the puck from just outside the crease.
+Couture scored at 10:10 when he tipped the puck from just outside the crease.
 A bad clearing attempt by Binnington intended for Carl Gunnarsson was picked up by Labanc, who quickly passed to an open Couture.

+“We had a couple turnovers and they countered off of them,” St. Louis coach Craig Berube said.
+“One was a goalie handle, and it was unfortunate, but just in general, a couple turnovers went in our net and it’s stuff that we know what we’re supposed to do and know where we’re supposed to be.”

 The Sharks went up 3-0 when Balcers scored from just outside the crease at 3:48 of the second period.